 This residency award seeks to support cultural diversity in collaborative artistic practice in Ireland, in this instance concentrating on the Visual Arts.
 It seeks to provide a platform for the selected artist to develop and/or consolidate their collaborative arts practice, and will provide an opportunity for the artist to make contacts and identify resources, that may assist in the further development of their practice in Ireland.

-Read more about the residency here, a partnership between Create and Fire Station Artists’s Studios and funded through the Arts Council Artist in the Community Scheme.
+Ths residency is a partnership between Create and Fire Station Artists’s Studios and funded through the Arts Council Artist in the Community Scheme.